 International Space Station

-Outside, Columbus has four mounting points for external payloads.
-Exposed to the vacuum of space, and with an unhindered view of the Earth and outer space, science packages can investigate anything from the ability of bacteria to survive on an artificial meteorite to volcanic activity 400 km below on the Earth.
+On the outside, the Columbus laboratory has four mounting points for experiments.
+Exposed to the vacuum of space and with an unhindered view of Earth, science packages can investigate anything from the ability of bacteria to survive on an artificial meteorite to volcanic activity on our planet from above.